 Are waxworms safe for crested geckos?

 Waxworms are safe to feed to crested geckos.
 They have a soft exoskeleton and won’t cause impaction or constipation.
-The only risk that is known is that your crested gecko might get addicted to waxworms.
+The only known risk is that your crested gecko might get addicted to waxworms.
 Such addiction can cause your crested gecko to refuse to eat other food.

 How many waxworms can you feed to your crested gecko?